mcenv/setup-minecraft/README.md

 ### `version`

 Minecraft version to use.
-Default `snapshot`.
+Default `release`.

 ## Outputs